keptn/keptn/cp-connector/README.md

 	// 2. create a subscription source
 	subscriptionSource := subscriptionsource.New(keptnAPI.UniformV1())

-	// 2.i inject your favourite logger as follows
-    //subscriptionsource.WithLogger(mylogger)

 	// 3. create an event source (either NATS of HTTP,...) natsConnector:= nats.New("nats://localhost:4222")
 	if err != nil {